-In the context of the inference of neutron star EOS, recent work by Fujimoto et al. [23, 24] demonstrated the ability of deep networks to regress the EOS directly from a set of stellar mass-radius pairs, without the need to extract the functional relationship between mass and radius.
+In the context of the inference of neutron star EOS, recent work by Fujimoto et al. [18, 19] demonstrated the ability of deep networks to regress the EOS directly from a set of stellar mass-radius pairs, without the need to extract the functional relationship between mass and radius.
 Their analysis used a toy model to describe the uncertainties in mass and radius, assuming uncorrelated Gaussian errors randomly drawn from ad-hoc priors.
-Related work [25] has demonstrated similar regression, again assuming Gaussian uncertainty on mass and radius values, but with clever efforts to reduce dependence on EOS parameterization.
-An alternative approach [26] uses both neural networks and support vector machines to regress the EOS from stellar radii and tidal deformations.
-What has received less attention are methods that directly access the observed telescope spectra, which underly the inferred stellar summary quantities such as mass and radius, and methods that allow for the full propagation of realistic uncertainties.
+Real measurements, of course, do not often obey these simplifying assumptions, and show complex correlations between mass and radius [27].
+Related work [20] has demonstrated similar regression, again assuming Gaussian uncertainty on mass and radius values, but with clever efforts to reduce dependence on EOS parameterization.
+An alternative approach [21] uses both neural networks and support vector machines to regress the EOS from stellar radii and tidal deformations.